shyamjos/shyamjos.github.io/content/post/How-to-update-raspberrypi-firmware-in-kali-linux.md

 sudo rpi-update
 ```

-Now restart your rpi to new frimware to take effect.
+Now restart your rpi to new firmware to take effect.
 <br>
 For more Expert options visit the [rpi-update project page](https://github.com/Hexxeh/rpi-update)